Java sample code

 Samples for ArcGIS Java API are available in the arcgis-runtime-samples-java GitHub repository.
 With a free GitHub account, you can:

 - Keep a local repository of the samples and sync whenever you see that updates have been made.

-- Subscribe to the repo to get notified of updates (merges to master) or you can check the repo for updates at your convenience.
+- Subscribe to the repo to get notified of updates (merges to main) or you can check the repo for updates at your convenience.

 - Subscribe to activity at the issue level.

 - (Our favorite!)
 Suggest changes via pull requests and the ArcGIS Java team will merge the changes they like after a full review and testing phase.

 GitHub is a web-based hosting service for software development projects that uses an open source revision control system called Git.
 For an introduction to Git and how it compares with other version control systems, see Git basics.
 To learn how to interact with Git repositories with GitHub and to sign up for a free account, visit github.com.

 To use the samples on this page (on this website), select a category on the left and click a sample title to view or copy the full sample's code or to view the sample's description.